BEAUTY of music | Le tombeau de Couperin

 Despite being written while Ravel witnessed the horrors of war and endured the death of his mother, Le Tombeau de Couperin has been considered a light-hearted, reflective work rather than a somber one.
 Ravel agreed, observing, "The dead are sad enough, in their eternal silence."

-2013 American Pianists Awards winner Sean Chen agrees as he has included the Toccata in a program he calls a “recital of nostalgia and bells.”
-Spend An Afternoon with Sean Chen on November 19 to listen and enjoy.
+2013 American Pianists Awards winner Sean Chen agrees as he included the Toccata in a program he called a “recital of nostalgia and bells.”